roman-milk/roman-milk.github.io/three-tales-wifey-girl-and-hubby.md

  His snarled, it was a delicious noise.
 He was so into the fantasy now.
 "You fuckin' bitch -- making a married man so hard -- Kelli, I'm going to fuck you harder than I've ever fucked my wife!"

  This was how excited I'd made him.
 When he fucked me, normally he NEVER said anything verbally -- he'd kiss me, or suck my neck or tits or something.
 But talking nasty was not part of our lovemaking.
 I always thought, he was squeamish about using dirty words, or something, at least during sex.
 But when I was playing as teenager Kelli?
 Suddenly he was a new man -- talking to me like I was a rented whore!
 And -- it was like men online during cybersex, it was turning me on too!
-Report_Story #2